princeodzalasapp/xmltv/README.md

 The `update_all_tv_guides.sh` can be used to automatically update TV guides files (`xxxxx.xml` files).
 The script automatically create a commit with the latest TV guides and it will push the modification on this GitHub repository.
-This script is executed every night (SOON) with a cron task but you can trigger it manually on your own computer.
+This script is executed every night with a cron task but you can trigger it manually on your own computer.